 In most firms, neither appreciates the value of the other, and from the most senior partner to the junior consultant, most cannot tell you the difference between the two.

 Mainly because they don’t know how, don’t want to make investments to do so, or are afraid of shedding light on all that needs to be fixed.
 As a result, firms spend money haphazardly on growing the business.

-Firms target markets for which they do not have the right capabilities and they have no market permission in which to play.
-They simply go there because other firms are.
+Firms pursue markets for which they do not have the right capabilities and they have no market permission in which to play.
+They simply go there because other firms are doing so.